geeky4dev/bioenergy-suitability-tool/README.md

 ________________________________________
 🙌 Contributing
 Feel free to open issues or submit pull requests!
 All contributions welcome.
-Made by geeky4dev with ☀️ and ❤️ for solar energy enthusiasts!
+Made by geeky4dev with ☀️ and ❤️ for renewable energy enthusiasts!
 ________________________________________
 💬 Questions?
 Reach out to me on geeky4dev or email at geeky4dev@gmail.com.